olegkorobeynikov/EdEexamples/CommonTests/NUnitExamples/Readme.md

 **PassingFixtureParameter:**

-The importance is hidden in the parameter - FixtureLifeCycle.<br>
-Note how the order of method calls is changed and how parameters are passed.
+You can pass parameters through the fixture by taking a parameter in the constructor, but this will all work in unexpected ways if you use a non-default value in the FixtureLifeCycle attribute.
+The logs below shows how the order of method calls is changed and how parameters are passed.

 #### [FixtureLifeCycle(LifeCycle.SingleInstance)] (default)